bardpedersen/DAT110/README.md

 # DAT110

-Assignment used in corse DAT110 at Norwegian University of Life Sciences (NMBU)
+Assignment used in course DAT110 at Norwegian University of Life Sciences (NMBU)